Ted Williams (media personality): Recognition and response

 In a January 2013 segment for Today, Williams revealed that he now lives in an apartment and is steadily employed as a commercial voice-over artist for Kraft Macaroni & Cheese, and spends a lot of his time helping the homeless.
 The reporter claimed he still had strained relationships with his "seven" children.
 He has also started the Ted Williams Project with Kraft, a non-profit foundation that provides necessities to homeless shelters.

 On September 16, 2013, Williams visited Access Hollywood Live to talk about narrating his new film, Houseless.
 It gives an inside look at the harsh realities of living homeless on the streets.
 Williams also discussed how he has decided to surround himself with the right people as well as the daily struggles of staying sober.

-In June 2015, Williams announced that he was running for President of the United States as an Independent candidate in the 2016 election.
+In June 2015, Williams announced on "Now With Scott Spears" on WWGH Radio that he was running for President of the United States as an Independent candidate in the 2016 election.
 Williams withdrew his candidacy through an announcement on his Facebook page on August 26, expressing his frustration over the candidacy of Donald Trump.

 In addition, Williams voiced TV commercials for Pepsi for its updated "Joy of Pepsi" ad campaign with the tagline "We put the AHHH in cola."

 In December 2015, Williams announced on a Facebook video that he will return to WVKO as the morning show host beginning on Monday January 4, 2016.
 As of April 2016, Ted Williams and the Golden Voice was no longer part of WVKO programming.

-As of October 2019, he is working on a new reality show called Second Chance.
+As of October 2019, he was working on a new reality show called Second Chance.

-On April 23, 2021, Williams announced that he is running for Governor of Ohio in 2022 as a Democrat.
+On April 23, 2021, Williams announced on "Now With Scott Spears" on WWGH Radio that he is running for Governor of Ohio in 2022 as a Democrat.
 He later retracted this decision.